rkgIITBh/data-structures.github.io/CODES/radixSort/index.md

 ## C Program for Radix Sort

-The program below consists of five functions and a main function as driver program.
-We first create a structure which stores an array of numbers and the size of the array.
+The program below consists of five functions, and main() is the driver program.
+We first create a structure that stores an array of numbers and the size of the array.
 We use a global constant MAXSIZE for the capacity of the array.
 The function createArray() is used to create the array of MAXSIZE for storing the input.